Autism Queensland School

-- A current diagnosis of Autism Spectrum Disorder (not more than 24 months old provided by a paediatrician, child psychiatrist or paediatric neurologist)
+- Have a current diagnosis of ASD (not more than 24 months old provided by a paediatrician, child psychiatrist or paediatric neurologist)

-- Be aged between 5 years (by June 30 in the year of attendance) and 18 years
+- Be aged between five years (by June 30 in the year of attendance) and 18 years

-- A behaviour support plan (if applicable, and not more than two years old).
+- Have a behaviour support plan (if applicable, and not more than two years old).

 Enrolment & Fees